-When it becomes clear that the student's educational goals cannot be accomplished through one of the existing technical programs, the Office of Advising may assist with the initiation of the Associate of Technical
+When it becomes clear that the student's educational goals cannot be accomplished through one of the existing technical programs, the Office of Advising may assist with the initiation of the Associate of Technical Studies (ATS).

-Studies (ATS).
 The student must complete an application for entrance into the ATS, outlining the proposed plan to meet program requirements.
-This should be created with assistance from the Division Dean, Program Chair, or a designated faculty advisor.
-The completed application is presented to the Dean overseeing the major program of participation for review with the student and advisor to ensure that the plan meets the overall objectives of the ATS degree and the needs of the student.
+This should be created with assistance from the Division Dean, Program Chair, and/or academic advisor.
+The completed application is submitted to the Academic Dean overseeing the major program of study for review with the student and academic advisor to determine that the proposed plan meets the overall objectives of the ATS degree and the needs of the student.